 While there are some benefits to setting up an LLC for day trading, some drawbacks are also to consider.

-It's important to consult with a tax advisor or attorney before setting up an LLC for day trading.
+It's important to consult a tax advisor or attorney before setting up an LLC for day trading.

 You'll want to make sure that it makes sense for your specific situation and that you understand the potential risks involved.